rizinorg/book/src/search_bytes/searching_aes_keys.md

 f entropy_section_6 0x00002000 0x0144f374
 ```

 The blocksize is increased to 4096 bytes from the default 100 bytes so that the entropy search `/s` can work on reasonably sized chunks for entropy analysis.
-The sections flags can be applied with the dot operator, `./s*` and then looped through `px 32 @@ entropy*`.
+The sections flags can be applied with the dot operator, `./s*` and then looped through `px 32 @@f:entropy*`.

 Moreover AES keys might be referenced from strings or pointed from the imports, for instance, so the `/` and other search-related commands can come in handy in this regard.